niinavi/Jarjestelmaprojekti/documents/contents.md

 ## 3.1.2 Master

-short declaration

 Master provides a port to minions where minions can bind and watch for commands.
+Master server is most valuable server in network, because it has access to all minions ie. it can command all minions.

 ## 3.1.3 Minion

-short declaration

-All minions have unique id
+All minions have unique id called minin ID.
+They also have to konow master IP address.
 Minion listens Master port and waits for events.
+Minions can also send data back to master.
+Minions can be behind firewalls or NAT networks.

 ## 3.1.4 Secrets aka Pillars

-short declaration
+Pillars allow confidential, targeted data to be securely send to spesific minion. (source )

 ## 3.1.5 Top File